abhishek-g-suresh/docs-csm/operations/observability/Observability.md

 # Install and Upgrade Observability Framework

-The following IUF topics are discussed in the following subsections.
+The following Install and Upgrade Observability Framework topics are discussed in the following subsections.

 - [Overview](#overview)
 - [Automation of observability framework](#automation-of-observability-framework)